Ballooning is absolutely another dimension, compared to boarding a plane. Every single minute is an experience that you will remember for a lifetime.

 Normally, flights are done at dawn, taking off at sunrise.
-Sometimes, evenening flights are also possible.
+Sometimes, evening flights are also possible.
+In winter months, daytime flights can be done.

 Often, the launch place could be even one’s courtyard, if the location and wind direction permits.

-We are operating all the year round, except on spring and autumn rainy and muddy seasons.
+We are operating all the year round, except during rainy and muddy seasons.

 Generally, the greatest hindrance is the wind, that should not exceed 4 m/s on the ground.